 The Digital Marketing Support business, whose main service is referring prospective customers to partner companies via its own media, has the potential for rapid horizon expansion with its business model that generates revenues and profits by being able to quickly launch and expand services into different business areas.
 Individual users generally use these sites for free.
 The main source of revenues is commissions for referring potential customers to partner companies and commissions if those customers enter a contract.

 The Platform business provides a “hub” where the data collected via applications and websites can be accumulated and utilized to enhance its unique value and create a more advantageous market position; the business model here aims to provide solutions utilizing these data, thereby creating a cycle that increases value.
 The main revenue sources are advertising revenues, membership fees, and sales from providing software tools and e-commerce solutions.
-The Platform business currently covers the fields of healthcare and engineering, with its healthcare-related services consisting mainly of the Lalune women’s health consultation app and its engineering-related services centering on its Qiita online community for software engineers; under the old sub-segment scheme, both of these businesses were included under other businesses.
+The Platform business currently covers the fields of healthcare and engineering, with its healthcare-related services consisting mainly of the Lalune women’s health consultation app and its engineering-related services centering on its Qiita online community for software engineers.

 Under the Entertainment Business, the company offers proprietary game apps for smart devices via dedicated third-party platforms for distributing apps, such as App Store (Apple Inc.) and Google Play (Google Inc.).
 With the game apps themselves downloadable at no charge, the company derives most of its revenues here from in-app purchases by users seeking to advance more quickly in the game.

 In response to changes in the global game market and user needs and technological advances in recent years, the company has decided to move away from its dependence on smartphone games and focus on the broader game market around the world, including the digital distribution of console games and PC games, as well as mobile device games.
 Medium- to long-term growth plan calls for designing games in partnership with popular IPs around the world.